 LC_ALL=en_US.UTF-8

-pages or other applications should work without any locale issues.
+The error message should be gone, and man pages or other applications should work without any locale issues.

 Final Thoughts